I NEED THE SEA BECAUSE IT TEACHES ME

 March 5 - 7, 2019, UCLA Broad Art Center, Los Angeles, California

-1) I need the sea because it teaches me / multi-channel video installation with audio / loops
+1) The Waves (humble me) / multi-channel video installation with audio / loops

 2) Grieve with me (Washington Post: “‘Hyperalarming’ study shows massive insect loss”) / single-channel video with audio / 14 min.